StarNet Software

 -m <int>, --model <int>

 Model version to use, 1 or 2.
 Default is 2.
-Not used if weights argument
+Model 1 requires RGB input.

 -q, --quiet